nagarajulu/inteview_prep_notes/triplebyte.md

 1. Online test - pick generalist
 2. Schedule Practice Interview to get idea of what triplebyte interview would be like

-Topics to prepare for Interview.
+Topics to prepare for Triplebyte Interview.

 1. Coding - Eg: Given a tic-tac-toe game, how would you implement and how far could you go.
 2. Debugging challenge - eg: given some webscraper, how would you fix issues?